AlexGilleran/jsx-control-statements/README.md

 So that's what this does.
 It's a Babel plugin that runs just before JSX transpilation and performs desugaring from `<If>` -> ` ? : ` and `<For>` -> `Array.map`.

+> *Note:* As of 3.0.0 the JSTransform version of jsx-control-statements is no longer supported, and has been separated out to https://github.com/AlexGilleran/jsx-control-statements-jstransform.

 ## Syntax
 ### If Tag